elasticio/api-docs/source/includes/_tasks.md

 }
 ```

-This endpoint creates new team for user
+This endpoint creates a new task for user

 ### HTTP Request